kubernetes/website/content/en/docs/tasks/extend-kubectl/kubectl-plugins.md

 ## Installing kubectl plugins

 A plugin is nothing more than a standalone executable file, whose name begins with `kubectl-`.
-To install a plugin, simply move this executable file to anywhere on your PATH.
+To install a plugin, simply move its executable file to anywhere on your PATH.

+You can also discover and install kubectl plugins available in the open source using [Krew](https://sigs.k8s.io/krew).
+Krew is a plugin manager maintained by the Kubernetes SIG CLI community.

-{{< note >}}
+{{< caution >}}
-Kubernetes does not provide a package manager or anything similar to install or update plugins.
-It is your responsibility to ensure that plugin executables have a filename that begins with `kubectl-`, and that they are placed somewhere on your PATH.
+Kubectl plugins installed via the Krew [centralized index](https://github.com/kubernetes-sigs/krew-index) are not audited for security.
+You should install and run third-party plugins at your own risk, since they are arbitrary programs running on your machine.
 {{< /note >}}

 ### Discovering plugins